Voivodic/Simulation_Toolkit/README.md

 # Simulation_Toolkit

 Some useful codes in the study of halos and voids in N-body simulations.
-The codes here can find halo and voids in a dark matter simulations, compute their density and velocity profiles, stack them, and compute the linear biases using the halo/void-matter and the auto power spectrum.
+The codes here can find halo and voids in dark matter simulations, compute their density and velocity profiles, stack them, and compute the linear biases using the halo/void-matter and the auto power spectrum.

 This folder contains the following codes: